Appointment of External Examiners

-Where a School proposes a nomination where one or more of either the national or institutional criteria for appointment are not met, a request for an exception should be provided on the relevant section of the external examiner nomination form.
-Academic Affairs will arrange for the request to be considered by the Education Committee.
+Where a School proposes a nomination that does not meet one or more of the criteria for appointment, it should provide a request for an exception on the relevant section of the external examiner nomination form.
+Academic Affairs will bring the request to the Education Committee for consideration.

 Extension to an Examiner’s Appointment

-There may, exceptionally, be reasons for seeking an extension to the normal four year term of office for a particular external examiner.
-Where a Head of School wishes to propose an extension to the normal four year term of office for an external examiner, a request should be made in writing, stating the reason(s) for the extension, to Academic Affairs.
-Academic Affairs will arrange for the request to be considered by the Education Committee.
-If the extension is approved, Academic Affairs will write to the Head of School and the examiner with details of the terms of the extension and its duration.
+There may be exceptional reasons for seeking an extension to the normal four-year term of office for a particular external examiner.
+Where a School wishes to propose an extension to the normal four-year term of office for an external examiner, it should forward a request in writing, stating the reason(s) for the extension, to Academic Affairs.
+Academic Affairs will bring the request to the Education Committee for consideration.
+If the Education Committee approves the extension, Academic Affairs will write to the Head of School and the examiner with details of the terms of the extension and its duration.

 Amendments to Existing Appointments

-The amendment of a subject external examiner’s module portfolio will not normally require approval by the Education Committee, but should be notified in writing to Academic Affairs.
+The amendment of a Subject External Examiner’s module portfolio will not normally require approval by the Education Committee, but the School should notify this in writing to Academic Affairs.

-Changes to a programme external examiner’s duties (for example, taking responsibility for a new or additional programme), or changes which involve a subject external examiner assuming programme responsibility, will normally require approval by the Education Committee.
-A completed nomination form should be forwarded to Academic Affairs.
+Changes to a Programme External Examiner’s duties (for example, taking responsibility for a new or additional programme), or changes which involve a subject external examiner assuming programme responsibility, will normally require approval by the Education Committee.
+The School should forward a completed nomination form to Academic Affairs.

-If a replacement is required for an examiner who has come to the end of the normal four year period of office, the appointment procedures set out above should be followed.
+If a replacement is required for an examiner who has come to the end of the normal four-year period of office, the School should follow the appointment procedures set out above.

-A substitute examiner will be appointed if the original examiner is unable to continue to the end of the appointment period.
-This may be done in one of two ways, depending on the time scale:
+The School should nominate a replacement examiner if the original examiner is unable to continue to the end of the appointment period.
+The School should, depending on the time scale:

-- Following the normal nomination procedures where time allows; or
+- Follow the normal nomination procedures where time allows; or

 Except in cases where an external examiner has indicated that they cannot complete their term of office, a Board may not propose the replacement of an external examiner before their term of office has expired without the permission of the Director of Academic and Student Affairs.

-The Head of School should forward any request for an emergency appointment to the Director of Academic and Student Affairs in writing, accompanied by the Standard External Examiner Nomination Form, giving the reasons why an emergency appointment is required.
+The Head of School should forward any request for an emergency appointment to Academic Affairs in writing, accompanied by the , giving the reasons why an emergency appointment is required.

-The Director of Academic and Student Affairs may authorise an emergency appointment for one year only.
-The external examiner should then be nominated to the Education Committee in the normal way, for the remaining three years of the normal term of office.
+Academic Affairs will bring the request to the attention of the Director of Academic and Student Affairs, who may authorise an emergency appointment for one year only.
+Academic Affairs will then bring the nomination to the Education Committee for consideration in the normal way, for the remaining three years of the normal term of office.

 Terminating the Contract

-Whilst it is hoped that such a situation will not arise, the University reserves the right to give notice of premature termination of appointment to an external examiner whose performance or general conduct is unsatisfactory or incompatible with the ethos of the School in which they examine.
+Whilst the University hopes that such a situation will not arise, it reserves the right to give notice of premature termination of appointment to an external examiner whose performance or conduct is unsatisfactory or incompatible with the ethos of the School in which they examine.
 Where such a situation does arise, the School must contact the external examiner and attempt to resolve the matter informally.
-If this attempt fails, the Director of Academic and Student Affairs, in consultation with the School, may issue a written warning to the external examiner, although this will not be a requirement where more urgent action is appropriate.
-Should it become necessary to prematurely terminate the appointment, this will be subject to the authorisation of the Pro-Vice-Chancellor Education and Students, in consultation with the Director of Academic and Student Affairs and Head of School.
+If this attempt fails, the Director of Academic and Student Affairs, in consultation with the School, may issue a written warning to the external examiner, although this will not be a requirement where urgent action is appropriate.
+Should it become necessary to terminate the appointment prematurely, this will be subject to the authorisation of the Pro-Vice-Chancellor Education and Students, in consultation with the Director of Academic and Student Affairs and Head of School.

-Examples of circumstances which may prompt premature termination of contract include:
+Examples of circumstances that may prompt premature termination of the contract include: